 By June MaysMore in Outdoors

-Upon driving into the entrance of this residence, you are met with the unsightly view of electrical controls of the next door neighbor’s gate.
+Upon arriving at the entrance of this residence, you are met with the unsightly view of electrical controls of the next-door neighbor’s gate.
 On the opposite side of the driveway, a woodland, although promising, was filled with briars and poison ivy.
-In the shaded front yard bed, sun loving plants had died and those left were not thriving in soil that had become worn and thin.
-The owners want a design using shade loving plants to give a fresh look to a shade bed in the front yard.
+In the shaded front-yard bed, sun-loving plants had died and those left were not thriving in soil that had become worn and thin.
+The owners want a design using shade-loving plants to give a fresh look to a shade bed in the front yard.
 They craved a woodland wildflower walk that would provide nectar for the bees they keep.
-And they had to do SOMETHING about the neighbor’s exposed electric controls at their entrance.
+And they had to do SOMETHING about the neighbor’s exposed electrical controls at their entrance.

-The tired bed in shade in the front yard was rejuvenated with four inches of composted leaves, manure, and topsoil mixed with existing soil.
+The tired bed in shade in the front yard was rejuvenated with four inches of composted leaves, manure and topsoil mixed with existing soil.
 A lovely upright Japanese maple was kept in place.
 Existing lily of the valley (Convallaria majalis zones 3-8) was repositioned around the maple.
 A line of boxwood (Buxus sempervirens zones 6-8), filled empty space along the carport wall.
-Otto Lukyen laurel (Prunus laurocerasus zones 6-8) now curved around one side of the bed.
-Swirls of holly fern (Cyrtomium falcatum zones 6-10), ginger (Asarum europeum zones 4-7), Ajuga reptans zones 3-9, autumn fern (Dryopteris erythrosora ‘Brilliance’ zones 5-8), Lenten rose (Helleborus orientalis zones 4-9), Rhodea japonica zones 7-9, Solomon’s Seal (Polygonatum odoratum zones 3-8), chartreuse, blue, and variegated hostas were added around the tree filling the bed.
+Otto Lukyen laurel (Prunus laurocerasus zones 6-8) now curves around one side of the bed.
+Swirls of holly fern (Cyrtomium falcatum zones 6-10); ginger (Asarum europeum zones 4-7); Ajuga reptans zones 3-9; autumn fern (Dryopteris erythrosora ‘Brilliance’ zones 5-8); Lenten rose (Helleborus orientalis zones 4-9); Rhodea japonica zones 7-9; Solomon’s Seal (Polygonatum odoratum zones 3-8); and chartreuse, blue and variegated hostas were added around the tree filling the bed.
 Since the design, the owners have added more plants to make it look fuller in its early life.
 As they mature, plants will be removed to avoid crowding.

-Now the owners can walk along their revitalized shade bed, out into the woodland walk, past their beehives, and up to the newly planted entrance with expectation gardening pleasure for many years to come.
+Now the owners can walk along their revitalized shade bed, out onto the woodland walk, past their beehives, and up to the newly planted entrance with expectations of gardening pleasure for many years to come.